An-dy1/bs-lunch-learn/README.md

+# 0. Introduction:

+- "BackstopJS automates visual regression testing of your responsive web UI by comparing DOM screenshots over time."
+-

-1. First run:
+# 1. First run:

 - with all default configs
 - run through test results (viewports, labels, where they're saved, bitmaps)
 - point out: top image not loading

-1. First.Five run:
+# 1. First.Five run:

 - Make a change to .contactButton on the page

-2. Second run:
+# 2. Second run:

 - Notice that loader appears in screenshot; Add a one second delay
 - run `backstop approve` because this screenshot looks good